Maine Truck Accident Lawyers

 Accidents involving semi-trucks can be more complicated than accidents involving passenger vehicles and may leave you with a lot of questions.

 There are numerous federal and state laws and regulations that govern the trucking industry.
 The Code of Federal Regulations, the U.S Department of Transportation, the Federal Motor Carrier Safety Administration, and Maine’s state legislature all have an impact on the trucking regulations observed in this state.

 When an accident between a car and a semi-truck occurs, it is sometimes difficult to determine who is liable.
 Sometimes several parties bear some responsibility for the victim’s injuries.
 Such parties may include:

 - The company that leased the truck from the owner.

-It is crucial that victims retain the help of a qualified and experienced attorney to determine the proper parties to the lawsuit and to ensure consideration of all applicable federal and state law.
+It is crucial that victims retain the help of a qualified and experienced personal injury lawyer to determine the proper parties to the lawsuit and to ensure consideration of all applicable federal and state law.

 Truck Accident Causes

-The cause of collisions between cars and trucks varies.
-Maybe the owner of the truck is at fault for failing to properly inspect the truck before sending it out onto the roadways.
+Truck-car accidents can have a number of different causes.
+The owner of the truck may be at fault for failing to properly inspect the truck before sending it out onto the roadways.
 Perhaps the driver is at fault.
-Drivers may be paid a higher rate to drive long distances in a short period.
-A driver may be at fault for speeding or for taking a dangerous turn just to save time and receive higher compensation.
+Drivers may be paid a higher rate to drive long distances in a short period, which can motivate them to speed or take a dangerous turn just to save time and make more money.

-Adding to the danger is the fact that some drivers may not take the proper number or the proper length of rest stops, thus driving a large, heavy vehicle in an exhausted state.
+Added to the danger is the fact that some drivers may not take the required number of rest stops, leaving them in control of a large, heavy vehicle while in an exhausted state.